 Contracted out

 The LGPS was formerly contracted out of the State Earning Related Pension Scheme (SERPS) and the State Second Pension (S2P).
-This meant that, up until 5 April 2016, prior to State Pension Age you paid reduced National Insurance contributions between certain thresholds (unless you had opted to pay the married woman’s/widow’s reduced rate of National Insurance).
+This meant that, until 5 April 2016, before State Pension Age you paid reduced National Insurance contributions between certain thresholds (unless you had opted to pay the married woman’s/widow’s reduced rate of National Insurance).

 The LGPS guarantees to pay you a Guaranteed Minimum Pension (GMP) for being contracted out of the State Earning Related Pension Scheme (SERPS).